igorrazumny/igorrazumny/README.md

 I help healthcare and life science companies design and deploy GenAI-powered systems that improve data quality, streamline workflows, and support intelligent decision-making.

 With 16+ years of program leadership experience (10+ in healthcare), I specialize in bridging strategic AI planning with hands-on delivery.
-I'm certified in Python and actively working toward cloud ML and security certifications across GCP, AWS, and Azure.
+I'm certified in Python and Java, and actively working toward cloud ML and security certifications across GCP, AWS, and Azure.

 ---